Web Content Accessibility

-- We strive to avoid the use of framed page contents all together.
-Frames can cause issues for navigating, viewing, and printing of web pages and their contents.
-Some web applications that we use are produced by third-party developers over which we have very little or no control — these applications may utilize frames but we try to provide alternative means of viewing where possible.
+- We strive to avoid the use of framed page contents all together, but sometimes their use is necessary.
+We understand that frames can at times cause issues for navigating, viewing, and printing of web pages and their contents.
+If we believe frames are necessary for a page we will try to provide alternative means of viewing the same content whenever possible.

 - When using image maps, we use client-side mapping and provide alternative identification for mapped (linked) areas of the graphic, while often providing nearby textual links to the same linked destinations.

 - We analyze and use various tools to make sure charts and presentation graphics display proper content and information even for those with visual color deficiencies (color blindness).

 - If we present information by way of a visual displayed presentation (PowerPoint, Flash, etc.), we also try to provide alternative sources for the same information or links to HTML conversion processes (for PDFs primarily).

 - We are working to "design in" keyboard shortcuts for many of the navigational features normally accessed in a visual manner.